 What Is A 5/1 ARM Loan?

-An ARM has a fixed rate for the first several years of the loan term that’s often called the teaser rate because it’s lower than any comparable rate you can get for a fixed-rate mortgage.
+An ARM has a fixed rate for the first several years of the loan term that’s often called the initial rate because it’s lower than any comparable rate you can get for a fixed-rate mortgage.
 Rates may be fixed for 7 or 10 years, although the 5-year ARM is a very common option.

-Once the fixed-rate portion of the term is over, and ARM adjusts up or down based on current market rates, subject to caps governing how much the rate can go up in any particular adjustment.
+Once the fixed-rate portion of the term is over, the ARM adjusts up or down based on current market rates, subject to caps governing how much the rate can go up in any particular adjustment.
 Typically, the adjustment happens once per year.

 Each time your interest rate changes, your payment is recalculated so that your loan is paid off by the end of your term.
 Terms on ARMs are usually 30 years, but they don’t have to be.

-When you’re comparing loan options, there are some special members to pay attention to when looking specifically at ARMs.
+When you’re comparing loan options, there are some special numbers to pay attention to when looking specifically at ARMs.
 For example, you may see one advertised as a 5/1 ARM with 2/2/5 caps.
 Let’s break down what that means, one number at a time.